Flight Test and Evaluation Services:

 supplies and full pilot-engineer intercom.

-evaluation.
+evaluation of both 1090ES and UAT systems.
 Additional pre-mission ground tests are performed and documented by a licensed avionics technician before

 each project begins.